TedHusted/awake/awake.md/awake.md

 The Rangers are wearing battle armor that makes them seem larger, almost the size of Terrans.
 Using an EMT device, the team disables the truck.
 When the driver and passenger are checking under the hood, two Rangers steal up and disable each Terran with a drug administered by hypospray.
 The Terrans are loaded gently back into the truck.

-One Ranger lowers the hood, while the other approaches the back of the truck with keys taken from the passenger’s belt.
+One Ranger raises the hood, so that it looks like engine trouble.
+The other Ranger approaches the back of the truck with keys taken from the passenger’s belt.

 Selene: Command, we’re opening the back of the truck.